gabrielsarriavillada/playwright-test-framework/README.md

 - Tests focus on behavior, not implementation details
 - No hardcoded URLs in tests or page objects
-- Use fixtures for dependency injection (POM)
+- Use fixtures for dependency injection of page objects and API clients
 - Keep page objects simple and readable
 - Use API clients for reusable request logic
 - Separate UI and API concerns